2017 Batangas earthquakes: Impact

 Six people were injured by the April 8 quake.
 Around 14,000 people were temporarily relocated in evacuation centers.

 During his installation on April 21, 2017, Lipa Archbishop Gilbert Garcera ordered Father Aurelio Oscar Dimaapi to temporarily close the Minor Basilica of the Immaculate Conception in order to prevent injuries.

 In the aftermath of the August 11 tremor, many students were disturbed since the tremor struck during class hours.
 Several schools suspended classes after the earthquake.
 So far, no damage has been reported.

 Power

-The earthquake also damaged several power plants supplying the Luzon Grid, like one generator unit of the Ilijan Power Plant, one unit of Avion Power Plant, all units of Santa Rita Combined Cycle Power Plant, and one unit of San Lorenzo Combined Cycle Power Plant, resulting to a loss of 2,584 MW.
+The earthquake also damaged several power plants supplying the Luzon Grid, one generator unit of the Ilijan Power Plant, one unit of Avion Power Plant, all units of Santa Rita Combined Cycle Power Plant, and one unit of San Lorenzo Combined Cycle Power Plant, resulting to a loss of 2,584 MW.
 The switchyard of San Lorenzo Power Plant was damaged and a transmission tower was toppled also by the earthquakes.
 As a result, the power supply reserve for Luzon decreased, leading the National Grid Corporation of the Philippines to place the Luzon Grid on "yellow" alert on April 10 and 11, and the Department of Energy ordered immediate repair of power plants damaged.
 A policy to protect the grid from earthquake damage is being drafted by the Department of Energy after the quakes.